Can I Eat Expired Lobster Cooked Leftovers?

 Expert Source

-"According to USDA guidelines, cooked lobster leftovers should be refrigerated within 2 hours of cooking and consumed within 3-4 days for optimal quality and safety."
+"According to FDA guidelines, cooked lobster leftovers should be refrigerated within 2 hours of cooking and consumed within 3-4 days to ensure food safety."

 ⚠️Spoiled Lobster Cooked Leftovers